-In accordance with article 529 nonies of the Capital Companies Law and article 12 bis of the Regulations of the Board of Directors, at its meeting of April 11, 2019, the Board of Directors evaluated the results of the annual evaluation of its own performance and that of its commissions during 2019, analysing the directors' replies to a questionnaire with almost a hundred questions.
+In accordance with article 529 nonies of the Capital Companies Law and article 12 bis of the Regulations of the Board of Directors, at its meeting of April 14, 2020, the Board of Directors evaluated the results of the annual evaluation of its own performance and that of its commissions during 2019, analyzing the directors' replies to a questionnaire with almost a hundred questions.

 This questionnaire included questions on the operation and composition of the Board of Directors and the work and performance of the Chairman of the Board of Directors, the Secretary of the Board of Directors and the Legal Advisor.
-The questionnaire also asked about the operation of the Audit Committee and Nominating and Compensation Commission.
+Likewise, for the members of the different committees, the questionnaire also asked about the operation of the Audit Committee and Nominating and Compensation Commission.